xieyuheng/study/README.md

   The dependently typed Mini-TT language described in paper: "A simple type-theoretic language: Mini-TT", by Thierry Coquand, Yoshiki Kinoshita, Bengt Nordström, Makoto Takeyama.
-  - no termination check, thus as logic is unsound.
+  - no termination check, thus when viewed as logic it is unsound.

 **... cicada emerging ...**